ansh189/W3Villa_ToDo_List/README.md

-Note: If for the first timev you are opening the FRONTEND URL LINK, it will take around few seconds or 1 min to get response from server as redner is a free hosting thats why it takes works slow and takes some time.
+Note: If for the first time you are opening the FRONTEND URL LINK, it will take around few seconds or 1 min to get response from server as redner is a free hosting platform thats why it works slow and takes some time.
 So keep patience to get response form server side.

 In this project, for backend, I used Node.js, express.js and MongoDB database.